facelessuser/coloraide/docs/src/markdown/gamut.md

 Method         | Description
 -------------- | -----------
 `clip`         | Simple, naive clipping.
-`lch-chroma`   | Uses a combination of chroma reduction and MINDE in the CIELCH color space to bring a color into gamut.
+`lch-chroma`   | Uses a combination of chroma reduction and MINDE in the CIELCh color space to bring a color into gamut.
 This is the default method used.
-`oklch-chroma` | Like `lch-chroma`, but uses the Oklch color space instead.
+`oklch-chroma` | Like `lch-chroma`, but uses the OkLCh color space instead.
 This is currently what the [CSS Color Level 4 specification](https://drafts.csswg.org/css-color/#binsearch) recommends.

 !!! note "CSS Level 4 Gamut Mapping"
-    The CSS [CSS Color Level 4 specification](https://drafts.csswg.org/css-color/#binsearch) currently recommends using Oklch as the gamut mapping color space. `oklch-chroma` is our implementation of the CSS Level 4 color specification.
+    The CSS [CSS Color Level 4 specification](https://drafts.csswg.org/css-color/#binsearch) currently recommends using OkLCh as the gamut mapping color space. `oklch-chroma` is our implementation of the CSS Level 4 color specification.

-    Oklch is a very new color space to be used in the field of gamut mapping.
-While CIELCH is not perfect, its weakness are known.
-Oklch does seem to have certain quirks of its own, and may have may have more.
+    OkLCh is a very new color space to be used in the field of gamut mapping.
+While CIELCh is not perfect, its weakness are known.
+OkLCh does seem to have certain quirks of its own, and may have may have more.
 While we have not made `oklch-chroma` our default yet, we have exposed the algorithm so users can begin exploring it.

 ### Why Not Just Clip?